van1985/POC_ReactNative/README.md

 - Integration with redux (data layer)  -- pending
 - Integration with any native function, like GPS or Camera -- pending
 - Call REST service -- pending

+## Running the app

+###Linux
+For run the app in linux:
+####Device connected
+- Run the command: sudo react-native start
+- Then the command: adb reverse tcp:8081 tcp:8081